 - Optional flavors: 1 tsp Italian seasoning or taco seasoning or ranch seasoning*

 - Prep: Preheat oven to 450°F (232°C).
 Add halved tomatoes to a parchment or aluminum-lined baking sheet.
 Drizzle with olive oil, and sprinkle with salt and pepper, tossing around to evenly coat everything.
-Turn all tomatoes cut side down.
+Turn all tomatoes cut side up.

 - Bake: Bake for 30 to 45 minutes, or until tomatoes blister and turn brown.
 If you notice the tray smoking, add a touch of water to the pan.